 "The applicant for a certificate of adequacy of public school facilities shall submit to the school district all information reasonably deemed necessary by the school district to determine whether a certificate of adequacy of public school facilities should be issued under the provisions of the memorandum of understanding between Chapel Hill, Orange County, and the school district.
-An applicant for a certificate of adequacy of public school facilities special exception or an applicant appealing a certificate of adequacy of public school facilities denial by the school district shall submit to the town council all information reasonably deemed necessary by the town manager to determine whether a special an exception should be granted as provided in section 16.7(d) of this article or for the evidentiary hearing of an appeal of a school district denial of a certificate of adequacy of public school facilities as provided in section 16.8 of this article.
-A copy of a request for a certificate of adequacy of public school facilities special exception or of an appeal of a school district denial of a certificate of adequacy of public school facilities shall be served on the superintendent of the school district.
-Service may be made by personal delivery or certified mail, return receipt requested."
+An applicant for a certificate of adequacy of public school facilities special exception or an applicant appealing a certificate of adequacy of public school facilities denial by the school district shall submit to the town council all information reasonably deemed necessary by the town manager to determine whether a special an exception should be granted as provided in section 16.7(d) of this article or for the evidentiary hearing of an appeal of a school district denial of a certificate of adequacy of public school facilities special exception or of an appeal of a school district denial of a certificate of adequacy of public school facilities.
+A copy of a request for a certificate of adequacy of public school facilities special exception or of an appeal of a school district denial of a certificate of adequacy of public school facilities delivery or certified mail, return receipt requested."
 Section 97 - Article 5 - Design and Development Standards.
 Section 5.18 - Jordan watershed riparian buffer protection.
 Section 5.18.8 - Procedures, Requirements, and Approvals, subsection (c) (3) C. is hereby amended to read as follows: